23 Mar

 Adidas received a score of 51-60% in the Fashion Transparency Index, which is okay, but lower than its previous score of 61-70%.
 Adidas’ social auditing program has been accredited by the FLA Workplace Code of Conduct including all of the final stage of production.
 The brand also disclosed policies to protect workers in its supply chain from the impacts of COVID-19 during the height of the pandemic.

 Worryingly, the area where Adidas has still a long way to go is ensuring workers in its supply chain are paid a living wage.
-The Foul Play report by the Clean Clothes Campaign and Collectif Ethique sur l’Etiquette highlight the difference between the ever increasing amount of money paid on sponsorships to sports stars and other marketing expenses, compared to the reduction of the share of the final price of your sports gear paid to workers in the supply chain.
-Adidas has been awarded points for having a project to improve wages in a part of its supply chain and having a public commitment to improve wages in its supply chain, however we found no evidence Adidas ensures payment of a living wage in most of its supply chain.
+The Foul Play report by the Clean Clothes Campaign and Collectif Ethique sur l’Etiquette highlight the difference between the ever-increasing amount of money paid for sponsorships to sports stars and other marketing expenses, compared to the reduction of the share of the final price of your sports gear paid to workers in the supply chain.
+Adidas does have a project to improve wages in a part of its supply chain, and has made a public commitment to improve wages in its supply chain, however, we found no evidence the brand ensures payment of a living wage in most of its supply chain.

-The area where Adidas has still a long way to go is ensuring workers in its supply chain are paid a living wage.
+Adidas still has a long way to go in ensuring workers throughout its supply chain are paid a living wage.

-Since 2020, we have taken allegations of brands’ involvement in the human rights abuses taking place against Uighur people in China’s Xinjiang Province into account in our ratings and have penalised brands named in reports by various human rights and news organisations.
+Since 2020, we’ve been noting allegations of brands’ involvement in the human rights abuses taking place against Uighur people in China’s Xinjiang Province.
+We take them into account in our ratings and have penalised brands named in reports by various human rights and news organisations.
 While Adidas has made moves away from production in the region, and pledged to boycott cotton from Xinjiang, there’s a lot more to the issue.
 We know this is an important question for many of you and we’ll keep an eye on Adidas and other brands as the situation evolves.
+The brand was also linked to human rights violations in Cambodia in 2020, though in November 2023, the brand’s supplier in the country agreed to reinstate and backpay workers who had previously been sacked for forming a union and campaigning for better working conditions.

 Animal welfare

-Adidas’ animal rating also stayed “Not Good Enough”.
-It has a formal animal welfare policy (an improvement from its last rating) aligned with Five Freedoms, but has no clear mechanisms to implement it.
-It does not use fur, exotic animal skin, exotic animal hair, or angora, but it is still using down.
-Adidas also still uses leather, including kangaroo leather, an emerging animal welfare issue, which has led the brand to be condemned by some activists in the US as a new bill was introduced to outlaw the sale of kangaroo body parts in the country.
-(Not without controversy itself, this law has yet to pass and has not moved forward in the often slow US legislative process.)
+Adidas’ animal rating remains “Not Good Enough”.
+It now has a formal animal welfare policy (an improvement from its last rating) aligned with Five Freedoms, but has no clear mechanisms to implement it.
+It does not use fur, exotic animal hair, or angora, but it is still using down.
+Adidas also still uses exotic animal skin and leather, including kangaroo leather—an emerging animal welfare issue, which has led the brand to be condemned by some activists in the US as a new bill was introduced in 2021 to outlaw the sale of kangaroo body parts in the country (which ultimately did not make it through congress to be enacted).

 Adidas states that it has a policy to source wool from non-mulesed sheep but does not provide evidence to verify its claims.
-Plus, we found no evidence it traces any animal products to the first stage of production.
+Although the brand traces some animal-derived materials to the first production stage, that doesn’t compensate for its ongoing use of controversial materials in its products.

-Adidas still has a way to go before it can be considered a truly ethical brand.
+Adidas still has a way to go before it can be considered a responsible brand.
 It could start by ensuring its suppliers are paying living wages to workers.
 With €22.5 billion net sales in 2022, this should not be a problem.

 Note that Good On You ratings consider hundreds of issues and it is not possible to list every relevant issue in a summary of the brand’s performance.
 For more information see our How We Rate page and our FAQs.